tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

     "fields": ["brokerSymbol"]
   }

-Here, ``symbols`` is an array of objects describing symbols.
-Every object contains two required properties:
+Here, ``symbols`` is an array of objects that contain two required properties:

 - ``f`` is a broker symbol name.
 Note that the ``f`` value must always consist of an array with only one string element.
 - ``s`` is a TradingView symbol name with a prefix.
 Refer to the `broker-symbols.json file <#how-to-match-symbols>`__ to find the TradingView symbols corresponding to the broker ones.